AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/managing-players-registration/installing-screens-cloud-player.md

 index: no
 ---

-# Installing Players in Screens as a Cloud Service {#installing-players-screens-cloud}
+# Installing and Configuring Players in Screens as a Cloud Service {#installing-players-screens-cloud}

 The section below describes how to install AEM Screens players that are registered to on-premise AEM instances.
 Additionally, you must do a factory reset of the existing player and then register the player new against AEM Screens as a Cloud Service.